-Structured development to become a partner
+There is more structured development to become a Big Four partner

 As the Big 4 firms are so much larger than mid-tier ones, they can enjoy economies of scale, meaning you will benefit from more structured and pre-planned development programmes and solutions at key stages in your career.
 This doesn’t mean you don’t get structured development in mid-tier firms, just that there is typically less formal development.

 Up or out

 In fact, I don’t often come across individuals in a Big 4 firm who are able to stay put at senior manager or director.
-Just one or two quarters of lower performance may be enough to start disciplinary proceedings, whereas a mid-tier firm may leave it longer before discussing your performance.
+Just one or two-quarters of lower performance may be enough to start disciplinary proceedings, whereas a mid-tier firm may leave it longer before discussing your performance.
 The pressure can be felt in other ways too.
-For example, Big 4 may not give you as many chances to retake your professional examinations, and a failed exam may mean you are out of a job.
+For example, Big 4 may not give you as many chances to retake your professional examinations and a failed exam may mean you are out of a job.